MartaBofillRoig/sim-bootcamp/README.md

 3.1.
-Write a function z\_test() that takes as input parameters 1) two vectors of observations x and y, 2) an assumed common standard deviation and 3) the mean difference corresponding to the null hypothesis (two sample z-Test formula can be found online e.g. [here](https://www.cliffsnotes.com/study-guides/statistics/univariate-inferential-tests/two-sample-z-test-for-comparing-two-means)).
+Write a function z\_test() that takes as input parameters 1) two vectors of observations x and y, 2) an assumed common standard deviation and 3) the mean difference corresponding to the null hypothesis (delta) (two sample z-Test formula can be found online e.g. [here](https://www.cliffsnotes.com/study-guides/statistics/univariate-inferential-tests/two-sample-z-test-for-comparing-two-means)).
 The output should be a list including the test statistic and the p-value.